Gardening Answers Knowledgebase

 "In a protected spot this species will tolerate temperatures to about 25 degrees outdoors.
 Colder temperatures and the plants must be kept indoors.
 Indoors they must have ample humidity.
 One suitable way of providing the humidity is to simply place a glass or decorative vase full of water near the plant.
 Then, as the water evaporates it provides the humidity the cyclamen needs.
 The second most important requirement of indoor Cyclamen is the need for cool temperatures.
 Keep them in a room where temperatures range between 55 and 65 degrees.
 Keep the soil a little on the moist side, but never continually wet.
 Water with room temperature water.
 When given proper care it is not unusual for this plant to continue to grow and flower for several years."

 Is it possible your plant is mushy because of too much water?
 Is the indoor air too hot and dry?
-Here is additional information about indoor or florist's cyclamen from University of Minnesota Extension:
+Here is additional information about indoor or florist's cyclamen from University of Minnesota Extension (no longer available online):

 "A cyclamen won't be too happy in a house heated much above 70 degrees F, with the dry atmosphere that goes with it.
 If you are unable to provide cool enough conditions, the plant will survive for a time, but eventually it will develop yellow foliage and its blooming time may be cut short.
 It will probably tolerate a less than ideal location for a day or two as long as you return it to a better place shortly afterwards.
 The plant will tolerate indoor conditions even better if you move it to a cool spot at night.
 Make sure to provide as much light as possible in its daytime location.